PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ## Installing the Data Science Libraries

-Currently the installation contains only mandatory dependencies, allowing Spyder to work with Python and lacks the data science libraries commonly used with Spyder.
+Currently the installation contains only mandatory dependencies, allowing Spyder to work with Python and lacks the data science libraries which are commonly used with Spyder.
 These can be installed using:

 ```
 mamba install -c conda-forge cython seaborn scikit-learn sympy openpyxl xlrd xlsxwriter lxml sqlalchemy